hajee/hajee.github.io/source/_posts/2014-02-08-puppet-custom-types-the-easy-way-part-2.markdown

 * destroy/delete a resource
 * and modify an existing resource

-If we don't count the  boiler plate code, we added just 18 lines of code to get this working.
+If we don't count the  boiler plate code, then we added just 18 lines of code to get this working.
 Not to bad.

 ##There's a lot more
 Like I said in the introduction, this is really a simple example.
 Real life custom types are more difficult.
 So `easy_type` has some more functionality that is not shown in this examples.